-The Andean region still faces considerable challenges, including the rise of populism in Venezuela, Bolivia, and Ecuador.
+Politically, the Andean region still faces considerable challenges, including the rise of populism in Venezuela, Bolivia, and Ecuador.
 In Venezuela, President Hugo Chávez won another six-year term decisively in December 2006, but lost a December 2007 constitutional reform referendum that would have removed presidential term limits and allowed him to run again in 2012.
 The election of Bolivian indigenous leader Evo Morales as President in 2005 complicated U.S. relations given Morales' efforts to decriminalize coca growing.
 Under the Morales government, Bolivia has become increasingly divided over the issues of constitutional reform and regional autonomy.
 In Ecuador, Rafael Correa, a left-leaning U.S.-trained economist won the November 2006 presidential elections and has vowed to reform Ecuador's political system, renegotiate Ecuador's foreign debt, and reassert state control over foreign oil companies operating in the country.

 Colombia continues to be threatened by drug trafficking organizations and by terrorist groups, but the government of President Alvaro Uribe has overseen the demobilization of more than 31,000 paramilitaries and made significant progress in combating the Revolutionary Armed Forces of Colombia (FARC).
-This year the FARC has suffered significant setbacks with the deaths of several of its top leaders, including Manuel Marulanda.
+In 2008, the FARC suffered significant setbacks with the deaths of several of its top leaders, including Manuel Marulanda.
 Colombia's March 1, 2008 bombing and raid of a FARC camp in Ecuador prompted condemnation from Colombia's neighbors, and increased tensions in relations with Ecuador and Venezuela.
 Captured FARC computer files from the raid also raised questions about potential Ecuadoran and Venezuelan government ties to FARC.

 In Central America, countries such as El Salvador, Honduras, and Nicaragua emerged from the turbulent 1980s and 1990s with democratic institutions more firmly entrenched, yet violent crime is a major problem in all countries.
 Honduras and Nicaragua are among the poorest countries in the hemisphere.
-In Guatemala, the center-left government of Alvaro Colom took office in mid-January 2008 after elections in 2007 that proved to be the most violent since 1985.
+In Guatemala, the center-left government of Alvaro Colom took office in January 2008 after elections in 2007 that proved to be the most violent since 1985.
 The new government's success will depend on its ability to build coalitions since no party in the legislature holds a majority.
 In Nicaragua, former President and Sandinista party leader Daniel Ortega won the November 2006 presidential election.
-Ortega has faced an increasingly united opposition in the legislature, which has impeded any substantial legislative initiatives or policy changes.
-Critics have raised questions about the Ortega government's lack of transparency in finances, and increasingly authoritarian actions.
+Critics have raised questions about the Ortega government's lack of transparency in finances, and increasingly authoritarian actions, including municipal elections held in November 2008 that were less than credible.